 We had the good fortune of connecting with Maria M. Ruiz and we’ve shared our conversation below.

 Dark Rabbit Society greeting cards are original, witty, and dark-humored (but not crass) and can be given on occasions such as: new baby, birthday, wedding and engagement, social anxiety, and “twisted sympathy” (a fan favorite).
 You have to appreciate a certain type of humor to give – and receive – the cards.
 The website says it best: “We take care of the outside, but the inside’s up to you.”
-Meaning the cards are purposely blank inside so you can salvage your friendship.
+Meaning, the cards are purposely blank inside so you can salvage your friendship.
 Kidding!
-Sort of.
+Well, sort of.